julianastahelin/julianastahelin/README.md

 ## Hey there!👋

 ### I'm Juliana Stahelin 🙂
-#### A Web Development student.
+#### A Frontend Web Developer.

 I've been studying Frontend Web Development for seven months.
 Since then, I've built some projects using  HTML, CSS, JS, Bootstrap, React and Styled Components.

 ⚙️Currently working on improving my portfolio and LinkedIn profile.
-My next goal is to get into Backend Web Development and become a Fullstack!
+My next goal is to work as a Frontend Web Developer!

 💊 I'm also a post-graduated pharmacist.
 I have previous experience in public and family health.